ibrahimsoomro/checkout/README.md

 - Postgres DB for both services
 - Redis for PubSub

 Since this is a demo project, I've tried to keep the architecture as simple as possible.
 Specially with the PubSub service.
-Since Redis in not an ideal Pubsub service for production level projects because of its persistence strategy.
+Since Redis in not an ideal Pubsub candidate for production level projects due to its persistence strategy.
+It can be replaced by Kafka or RabbitMQ depending on the Usecase

+## What can be improved

+- As mentioned above the messaging service can be improved in this overall architecture.
+To make it scalable we can either setup these services on EC2 instenses on AWS or their alternative on GCP with an auto-scaling policy in place.
+Alternatively we can use Kubernetes to manage these services.
+- I've created these services with an assumption that are going to be deployed being a process manager like PM2 in case if deployed on EC2 or deployment artifact in Kubernetes that recreates the service pods in case of failure.
+- For a more production grade application the overall application can be connected with any Error report and Monitoring tool to check the overall health of the services and architectural components.

+In the end I would love to know if you have any questions or confusion regarding this demo.
+Looking forward for the feedback.